near-everything/every-rss-feed/README.md

 # curate-news-feed

-This is a client app for reading RSS feeds.
+This is a client app for reading curated RSS feeds.

 Just FYI, there is an authenticated section and better-auth connection -- it's not gonna work if you don't run the docker and configure some .env vars, but you shouldn't need any of it rn, it'll just be convenient when we do later.